 13. Where can I see the current status of my investment?

-At least once a week (every Wednesday) we publish the gross yield on this website.
-Furthermore, participants have access to their private and secure environment on this website, where the following information will be available:
+At least once a week (every Wednesday afternoon) we publish the gross yield on this website.
+Furthermore, participans have access through their private and secure investment account on the website the following information:

 - Number of outstanding units per participation